Fine Art

 Taxonomy

 In 1895, Charles E. Hose found a skull on a beach in Sarawak, Borneo.
 He donated it to the British Museum.
-The skull remained unstudied until 1956 when Francis Fraser examined it and concluded that it was similar to species in both the Lagenorhynchus and Delphinus genera but not the same as either.
+The skull remained unstudied until 1956 when Francis Fraser[3][5] examined it and concluded that it was similar to species in both the genera Lagenorhynchus and Delphinus but not the same as either.
 A new genus was created by simply merging these two names together.
 The specific name is given in Hose's honour.

-It wasn't until 1971 that the whole body of a Fraser's Dolphin, as it was by then becoming known, was discovered.
+It wasn't until 1971 that the whole body of a Fraser's dolphin, as it was by then becoming known, was discovered.
 At that time washed-up specimens were found on Cocos Island in the eastern Pacific, in South Australia and in South Africa.

 Description

-Fraser's dolphins are about 1 metre (3 ft 3 in) long and 20 kg weight at birth, growing to 2.75 metres (9 ft 0 in) and 200 kg at adulthood.
-They have a stocky build, a small fin in relation to the size of the body, conspicuously small flippers.
-The dorsal fin and beak are also insubstantial.
+The dorsal fin and beak are also shorter than other species of dolphin.
 The upper side is a gray-blue to gray-brown.
-A dirty cream colored line runs along the flanks from the beak, above the eye, to the anus.
+A dirty cream-colored line runs along the flanks from the beak, above the eye, to the anus.
 There is a dark stripe under this line.
 The belly and throat are usually white, sometimes tinged pink.
-The lack of a prominent beak is a distinguishing characteristic of the dolphin.
-From a distance however it may be confused with the Striped Dolphin which has a similar coloration and is found in the same regions.
+The lack of a prominent beak is a distinguishing characteristic of this dolphin.
+From a distance, however, it may be confused with the striped dolphin, which has a similar coloration and is found in the same regions.

 Population and distribution

-Though only accounted for relatively recently, the number of reported sightings has become substantial—indicating that the species may not be as rare as thought as recently as the 1980s.
+Though only accounted for relatively recently, the number of reported sightings has become substantial — indicating that the species may not be as rare as thought as recently as the 1980s.
 However the species is still not nearly as well understood as its more coastal cousins.
 No global population estimates exist.

-The Dolphin is normally sighted in deep tropical waters; between 30° S and 20° N. The Eastern Pacific is the most reliable site for viewings.
+The dolphin is normally sighted in deep tropical waters; between 30°S and 20°N. The Eastern Pacific is the most reliable site for viewings.
 Groups of stranded dolphins have been found as far afield as France and Uruguay.
 However these are regarded as anomalous and possibly due to unusual oceanographic conditions, such as El Niño.

 The species is also relatively common in the Gulf of Mexico but less so in the rest of the Atlantic Ocean.